-Students should receive weekly supervision in an amount not less than 25% of time spent providing direct services to clients.
-Since at least half of the time in practicum should be spent providing services to clients, supervision time should account for 10-12% of the total time spent in practicum.
+Students should spend not less than 35% of time spent providing direct services to clients.
+Supervision time should account for 10-12% of the total time spent in practicum.
 At least one hour per week must be individual supervision with the primary supervisor, who must be a licensed psychologist.
 The remaining required supervision hours can be satisfied either in group or individual supervision with the primary or delegated supervisor.